Super Bowl I: Fourth quarter

 After two punts by Kansas City and an interception at their own 11-yard line by Chiefs cornerback Willie Mitchell, midway through the fourth quarter, Starr completed a 25-yard pass to Dale and a 37-yard strike to McGee, moving the ball to the Chiefs' 18-yard line.
 Six plays later, Pitts scored his second touchdown of the game on a 1-yard run to close out the scoring, giving the Packers the 35–10 win.
 Also, in the fourth quarter, Chiefs defensive back Fred Williamson, who had boasted about his "hammer" before the game, was knocked out when his head collided with Packers running back Donny Anderson's knee, and then suffered a broken arm when Chiefs linebacker Sherrill Headrick fell on him.
 Williamson had three tackles for the game.

 Packers halfback Paul Hornung was the only Packer to not see any action.
 Lombardi had asked him in the fourth quarter if he wanted to go in, but Hornung declined, not wanting to aggravate a pinched nerve in his neck.
 McGee, who caught only four passes for 91 yards and one touchdown during the season, finished Super Bowl I with seven receptions for 138 yards and two touchdowns.
 After the game was over, a reporter asked Vince Lombardi if he thought Kansas City was a good team.
-Lombardi responded that though the Chiefs were an excellent, well-coached club, he thought several NFL teams such as Dallas were better.
+Lombardi responded though the Chiefs were an excellent, well-coached club, he thought several NFL teams such as Dallas were better.